DSPN/azure-resource-manager-dse/README.md

 The script opscenter.sh installs OpsCenter and creates a cluster using OpsCenter.
 These cluster creation process installs DSE on all the cluster nodes and starts it up.

-On completion, OpsCenter will be accessible at `http://{clusterName}.{region}.cloudapp.azure.com:8888` For instance, if you created a deployment with the clusterName parameter set to datastax in the West US region you could access OpsCenter for the deployment at `http://datastax.westus.cloudapp.azure.com:8888`  The default username and password for OpsCenter is admin.
+On completion, OpsCenter will be accessible at `http://{resourceGroup}cluster.{region}.cloudapp.azure.com:8888` For instance, if you created a deployment with the resourceGroup parameter set to datastax in the West US region you could access OpsCenter for the deployment at `http://datastaxcluster.westus.cloudapp.azure.com:8888`  The default username and password for OpsCenter is admin.